okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-mange-multiple-domains/main/index.md

     > **Note:** The Okta org must verify that you control the DNS records for this domain before you can use it in your Terraform configuration.
 Follow the steps in [Update your domain to include new `CNAME` and `TXT` records], [Request domain verification], and [Confirm that your custom domain triggers Okta sign-in] to verify the domain.

-1. Add this `output` block to print the set of required DNS records available from the custom domain resource after creation on the Okta server.
+1. Add this `output` block to print the set of DNS records required for the domain.

     ```hcl
       output dns_records_to_update_company1 {